 Here’s a whole bean burrito, made from scratch.
 It’s kind of a juggling match to make one of these, so I don’t make them very often.
 I used canned organic pintos, salsa, tomato, onion and cheese, on a Trader Joe’s flour tortilla, to make this big boy.
 As you may have noticed by now, going meatless means eating foods from around the world.

 I have a hard time throwing things away.
 My parent’s late 80’s-early 90’s food processor, which my then-wife and I gifted them, came back to me when they passed away.
 Well, it still works like new.
 Every time I use it, I think of them.
 It’s just a small, inexpensive Presto — what Mom asked for.
 I used it to make the absolutely delicious pesto pasta seen below.
 I processed just five ingredients: fresh basil, raw pine nuts, fresh garlic, olive oil and Parmesan cheese.
 Pesto is very simple to make.
 The only thing you “cook” is/are the noodles.
-In this case, fusilli. — Eliminate the Parmesan, and it’s vegan.
-Pasta is great food for near-vegan/vegan dining.
+In this case, fusilli. — Eliminate the Parmesan, and it’s vegan; but I won’t guarantee it’ll taste great….
+Pasta is the perfect food for near-vegan/vegan dining.
 It’s spicy, comforting, and Continental.
 When people ask me, incredulously, “What, as a vegetarian, can you eat?”, I have found the easiest answer to be, “Pasta”.
 Everyone can relate to pasta.
 I know five ways to prepare it, and I often eat it twice a week.

 Why did I become a vegetarian, and what do I mean by near-vegan?
 Well, I grew up in Yakima, WA, where I actually worked beef cattle when I was a teen.
 I didn’t like the way we treated them.
 It’s as simple as that.
 And, when I hit 22 or so, I decided I didn’t want to eat any more meat.
 Ham started tasting terrible to me.
 I would hold a beefsteak under the faucet, under running water, for five minutes, to wash the blood out before cooking it.
 I was really getting squeamish about meat.
 But there was no vegetarian (no one said vegan then) culture in Yakima in the early 70’s, that I was aware of.
 I moved to Seattle in 1974, and when I got my own apartment, I serendipitously moved next door to a vegetarian couple.
 With their help, I eliminated all meat within two weeks.
 And I’ve never looked back. — Since then, I’ve worked to eliminate eggs, and I limit the amount of dairy I eat.
 I use a little butter, and once in a while, some sour cream.
 I eat cheddar cheese, although I went a good 10 years without eating it.
 I’d like to be 100% vegan, but it’s too hard for me.
 I’m near-vegan.